murarisumit/murarisumit.github.io/_posts/2016-08-11-Elasticsearch-terms.md

 * **Replica**
 	* Replica is shard which is exact copy of primary shard i.e. it'll contain the same data.
-Replicas are used to increase search performance and for fail-over.
+    * Replicas are used to increase search performance or for fail-over purpose.
 	* Replica is never allocated on the same node where their primary is.
-	* You don't play with shard directly other than specifiying config values for **primary shard** and **replicas**
+	* We don't play with shard directly other than specifiying config values for **primary shard** and **replicas**